chaudhary-amit/acwebsite/content/authors/admin/_index.md

 #title: Amit Chaudhary
 ---

-I am a final year PhD candidate in Economics from the University of Warwick with research focusing on econometrics and statistics.
-I hold BTech in engineering from Indian Institute of Technology, Kanpur and MA in economics from Delhi school of Economics.
-Before joining PhD, I have worked in finance at JPMorgan Chase and ICICI bank.
+I am a final year PhD candidate in Economics at the University of Warwick.
+My research focuses on econometrics and statistics.
+I hold a BTech in engineering from the Indian Institute of Technology, Kanpur and a MA in economics from the Delhi school of Economics.
+Before starting my PhD, I have worked in finance at JPMorgan Chase and ICICI bank.

-In my research I provide the solutions to the real-world problems and in this journey from idea generation to providing solutions, I use statistical and mathematical methods.
+In my research, I provide solutions to real-world problems.
+In this journey from idea generation to providing solutions, I use statistical and mathematical methods.
 My projects use large data sets that I have web scraped by writing automated programs.
-I have also taught the courses covering econometrics, probability, statistics and mathematics at University of Warwick.
+I have also taught courses covering econometrics, probability, statistics, and mathematics at University of Warwick.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv_amit_chaudhary.pdf" "newtab" >}}resumé{{< /staticref >}}.